mulrooneydesign/weather-app/README.md

 It provides a message detailing what has happen or if there is an error.

+There is a button to toggle the output from F to C for the temperature.

 I used THREE.js for the 3D parts of this APP.

 I used netlify functions to hide the API key from the client.